Kumar-laxmi/Kumar-laxmi/README.md

 <img width="55%" align="right" alt="Github" src="https://github.com/Kumar-laxmi/Kumar-laxmi/blob/main/Animations/typing_animation.gif?raw=true" />

 - 👋 Hi there!
-I'm a tech enthusiast with a Bachelor of Technology (B.Tech) in Computer Science from Amrita Vishwa Vidyapeetham.
+I'm a tech enthusiast with a **Bachelor of Technology (B.Tech) in Computer Science from Amrita Vishwa Vidyapeetham**.
 I'm passionate about leveraging technology to innovate and tackle complex challenges.
-- 🎓 Currently, I'm taking on a new academic adventure as an upcoming Master in Management (MiM) - Grande Ecole student at ESSEC Business School.
+- 🎓 Currently, I'm taking on a new academic adventure as an upcoming **Master in Management (MiM) - Grande Ecole student at ESSEC Business School**.
 I'm excited to dive into the dynamic intersection of technology and business.
 - 🚀 I love contributing my skills and knowledge to drive positive change in the world.
 Whether it's through coding, collaboration, or innovative projects, I'm always eager to explore new opportunities.
 - 🌍 Let's connect and collaborate on GitHub!
 Together, we can build amazing things and make a difference.